8:00 – 9:00am

 Christopher MorseChristopher Morse is an Associate of Interactive Visualization at SHoP Architects.
 He focuses on R&D to integrate immersive visualization into all phases of the design process.
 His work includes large scale VR walkthroughs, real time connections between visualizations and cad software, and tools to assist architects analyze and evaluate designs.
 Before SHoP, he was a researcher at the Program of Computer Graphics at Cornell University, where he developed interfaces for analog sketching within digital modeling applications.

-Daniel CashenDaniel Cashen is a Senior Director with Skidmore, Owings and Merrill’s New York office.
+Daniel CashenDaniel Cashen is an Associate Director with Skidmore, Owings and Merrill’s New York office.
 He leads SOM's New York office in research on VR and on advanced visualization and simulation with a focus on mixed-use, high-rise projects in China and the Middle East North Africa region.

 Greg RogersGreg Rogers is the Director of Visualization at WeWork, a global network of workspaces where companies and people grow together.
 Their studio works with design teams and interpreting architectural designs as specified within project sketches, architectural drawings or models, and realizing those design as compelling imagery.
 From identifying and building a new location, to bringing that modeled space to market, the Visual Studio creates models of WeWork buildings with state-of-the-art systems to automate, optimize, and improve the experience.
 In addition, they use technology to collect data of the building’s use to dynamically optimize utilization, pricing, even layout and form factor.
 This technology advantage has allowed WeWork to scale to 200+ buildings in 20+ counties and will be our competitive advantage as the company continues to grow.